-Human donor milk is considered a safe alternative when own mother's milk is not available.
-When own mother's breast milk supply was deficient, the short-term outcomes related to safety and efficacy were similar in very low birth weight (VLBW) infants who were fed either with pasteurized donor milk or with preterm formula in the first 10 d of life[8].
-For feeding extremely preterm infants, donor milk offered barely observed short-term preponderance over preterm formula[8,11].
+Human donor milk is considered a safe alternative when the mother's own milk is not available.
+When the mother's breast milk supply was deficient, the short-term outcomes related to safety and efficacy were similar in very low birth weight (VLBW) infants who were fed with pasteurized donor milk or with preterm formula in the first 10 d of life[8].
+For feeding extremely preterm infants, donor milk offered little short-term preponderance over preterm formula[8,11].
 However, by using the Cochrane Neonatal search strategy, Quigley et al[13] performed a systematic review and meta-analysis of formula versus donor breast milk for feeding preterm or low birth weight (LBW) infants.
-They identified 11 randomized or quasi-randomized trials in which 1809 infants participated and concluded that donor milk feeding decreased the risk of NEC based on the meta-analysis.
+They identified 11 randomized or quasi-randomized trials in which 1809 infants participated, and they concluded that donor milk feeding decreased the risk of NEC based on the meta-analysis.
 However, formula-fed infants had higher in-hospital rates of weight gain, linear growth and head growth[13].
-Furthermore, infants fed with donor human milk based fortifier had approximately 64% lower odds of developing NEC compared to those fed with bovine based fortifiers[14].
+Furthermore, infants fed with donor human milk-based fortifier had approximately 64% lower odds of developing NEC compared to those fed with bovine-based fortifiers[14].
 It is clear that human milk feeding can reduce the risk of NEC.
-Recently, the policy statement from American Academy of Pediatrics on the use of human breast milk states that preterm infants should only receive their own mother’s milk or pasteurized human donor milk should own mother’s milk is not available[15].
+Recently, the policy statement from the American Academy of Pediatrics on the use of human breast milk states that preterm infants should only receive their own mother’s milk or pasteurized human donor milk when their own mother’s milk is not available[15].

 Human milk colostrum is high in protein, fat-soluble vitamins, minerals, and immunoglobulins.
 The benefit of colostrum for newborn infants has been well established.
-However, most extremely premature infants are usually not ready to be fed in the first few days of life for variety of reasons.
+However, most extremely premature infants are usually not ready to be fed in the first few days of life for a variety of reasons.
 Several studies support the use of colostrum for oral care to provide immunotherapy in preterm infants.
-The efficacy of oropharyngeal colostrum therapy (OCT) in the prevention of NEC in VLBW infants has been reviewed and a meta-analysis on this topic was published recently[16].
+The efficacy of oropharyngeal colostrum therapy (OCT) in the prevention of NEC in VLBW infants has been reviewed, and a meta-analysis on this topic was recently published[16].
 Only randomized controlled trials and quasi-randomized trials performed in VLBW infants or preterm infants with gestational age < 32 wk were included for the meta-analysis.
-As a result, a total of 148 subjects (77 in OCT arm and 71 in control arm) in 4 trials were analyzed and no statistically significant difference in the incidence of NEC was demonstrated.
+As a result, a total of 148 subjects (77 in OCT arm and 71 in control arm) in four trials were analyzed, and no statistically significant difference in the incidence of NEC was demonstrated.
 The authors concluded that the current evidence was not sufficient to enable the recommendation of OCT as a routine clinical practice in the prevention of NEC[16].

 ADMINISTRATION OF PROBIOTICS